Lupe Fiasco: 1982–1999: Early life

 In sixth grade, he went to live with his father full-time in Harvey, Illinois.
 His father lived next door to a crack house and taught Fiasco to use guns to defend himself from drug dealers.
 Despite his unstable upbringing, Fiasco states that he was well-educated as a child, asserting that his parents exposed him to a diverse array of subjects and that reading was highly encouraged in his household.
 As a teenager, Fiasco participated in Academic Decathlon competitions.
 His mother described him by saying, "He was a great spirited child.
 Smart, a bit complex; he kind of was a loner; he didn't hang with a lot of people...He always had the glasses.
 Always had a book bag over his shoulder and some type of a writing tablet."
 Fiasco initially disliked hip hop music for its use of vulgarity, and preferred to listen to jazz; he idolized clarinet player Benny Goodman.
 His struggle to learn to play an instrument led him to create poetry instead, which led to his interest in the lyrical aspects of music.

-He began rapping his poems in the eighth grade, and upon hearing Nas' 1996 album, It Was Written, began to pursue hip hop.
+He began rapping his poems in the eighth grade, and upon hearing Nas' 1996 album, It Was Written, he began to pursue hip hop.
 While attending Thornton Township High School, Fiasco met gang member Bishop G. The two became friends due to their shared interest in music.
 Fiasco's father allowed him and Bishop to make mixtapes in his basement, and the two gained notoriety at the school for their music.
 However, they were kicked off stage during their first performance because their eclectic musical style was not embraced by the hip hop community.
 Early in his career, he went by stage names Little Lu and Lu tha Underdog.
 Growing up, Fiasco was given the nickname "Lu", the last part of his first name, by his mother.
 "Lupe" is an extension of this nickname, which he borrowed from a friend from high school.
 "Fiasco" is a reference to The Firm song "Firm Fiasco"; the rapper "liked the way it looked on paper."
 He also said of his name, "You know how rappers always have names like MC Terrorist—like they're 'terrorizing' other rappers?
 I knew fiasco meant a great disaster or something like that, but I didn't realize that the person named Fiasco would be the disaster, and that you should be calling other MCs fiascos—not yourself...it kind of humbled me in a sense.
 It taught me like, 'Yo, stop rushing, or you're going to have some fiascos.'"